Moravian Church: Counter-Reformation

-With the University of Prague also firmly in hands of Protestants, the local Catholic church was unable to compete in the field of education.
-Therefore, the Jesuits were invited, with the backing of the Catholic Habsburg rulers, to come to the Lands of the Bohemian Crown and establish a number of Catholic educational institutions.
+With the University of Prague also firmly in hands of Protestants, the local Roman Catholic Church was unable to compete in the field of education.
+The Jesuits were invited, with the backing of the Catholic Habsburg rulers, to come to the Lands of the Bohemian Crown and establish a number of Roman Catholic educational institutions.
 One of these was the university in the Moravian capital of Olomouc.
-In 1582, they forced closure of local Protestant schools.
+In 1582, they forced the closure of local Protestant schools.

-In 1617, Emperor Matthias had his fiercely Catholic brother Ferdinand of Styria elected King of Bohemia.
+In 1617, Emperor Matthias had his fiercely Roman Catholic brother Ferdinand of Styria elected as King of Bohemia.
 In the year that followed, Protestant Bohemian noblemen, in fear of losing their religious freedom, instigated a revolt with the unplanned Defenestrations of Prague.
 The Protestants were defeated in 1620 in the Battle of White Mountain near Prague, known as the first battle in the Thirty Years' War.
-As a consequence, the local Protestant noblemen were either executed or expelled from the country while the Habsburgs placed Catholic (and mostly German speaking) nobility in their place.
+As a consequence, the local Protestant noblemen were either executed or expelled from the country, while the Habsburgs placed Roman Catholic, and mostly German-speaking nobility in their place.
 The war, plague, and subsequent disruption led to a decline in the population from over 3 million to some 800,000 people.
-By 1622, the entire education system was in the hands of Jesuits and all Protestant schools were closed.
+By 1622, the entire education system was in the hands of Jesuits, and all Protestant schools were closed.

-The Brethren were forced to go underground and eventually dispersed across Northern Europe as far as the Low Countries, where their bishop, John Amos Comenius, attempted to direct a resurgence.
+The Brethren were forced to go underground, and eventually dispersed across Northern Europe as far as the Low Countries, where their bishop, John Amos Comenius, attempted to direct a resurgence.
 The largest remaining communities of the Brethren were located in Leszno (Lissa) in Poland, which had historically strong ties with the Czechs, and small, isolated groups in Moravia.
-The latter are referred to as "the Hidden Seed" which John Amos Comenius had prayed would preserve the evangelical faith in the land of the fathers.
+The latter are referred to as "the Hidden Seed", which John Amos Comenius had prayed would preserve the evangelical faith in the land of the fathers.

-In addition to the Renewed Unitas Fratrum or Moravian Church, which preserves the Unitas Fratrum's three orders of episcopal ordination, The Evangelical Church of Czech Brethren and the Czechoslovak Hussite Church also continue the Hussite tradition in Czechia and Slovakia today, although they only account for 0.8% of the Czech population (which is 79.4% non-religious, and 10.4% Catholic).
+In addition to the Renewed Unitas Fratrum or Moravian Church, which preserves the Unitas Fratrum's three orders of episcopal ordination, the Evangelical Church of Czech Brethren and the Czechoslovak Hussite Church also continue the Hussite tradition in the Czech Republic and Slovakia today, as with the Unity of the Brethren in the United States; these are denominations in the same Hussite-Moravian theological tradition.
+They only account for 0.8% of the Czech population, which is 79.4% non-religious, and 10.4% Catholic.